maxthehacker/Batch_File_Renamer/readme.md

 for now it works with jpg files only. will update the script so you can also mention the file extension.

 ## Instructions
-Change path in **config.ini** to tessract.exe in the installation folder of tesseract-ocr on your computer.
+Change path in **config.ini** to tesseract.exe in the installation folder of tesseract-ocr on your computer.
 Default path is C:/Program Files/Tesseract-OCR/tesseract.exe.

 Place files in the **input** folder and add data in **data.txt**.